thomas-maurice/clifactory/README.md

 ```

 You can add as many arguments as you wish, the parameters
 have to follow the `argparse.add_argument` syntax.
+Note
+that your function's name must be prefixed with `do_` in
+order for the parsing to work.
+It will just break the
+name of the function into a "tree" where each `_`-delimited
+word will be a leaf.
+So you can add more methods to your
+'user' endpoint.

 Finally to parse something, just call :
 ```python